Selling a business | 15 min read

 Flex Expectations, Stay Tightly Organised: Selling isn’t a sprint; it’s a journey.
 Adjust your expectations and keep the ship tight.
 Organisation is your secret weapon for a successful outcome.

 Pro Tip: Don’t go solo; call in the experts.
-Legal, financial, business gurus—they’re your winning team.
-Their guidance ensures a legally sound, financially optimised sale.
+Legal, financial, business gurus who are experienced in business sales and acquisition — they’re your winning team.
+Their guidance ensures a legally sound, financially optimised sale (and a lot less stress for you as a seller).

 Diligence Delivers Dollars: Invest in due diligence—it pays off.
 Understand the market, prep your business.
 The more you hustle, the bigger the payday.